goutam-khowal/DSA-Practice/Data Strucrures/Beginner/Doubly_Linked_List/Doubly_Linked_List_Operations.md

 ```
 #### 11. Find
 ```
-find({ value = undefined, callback = undefined })
+// Find({ value = undefined, callback = undefined })
-   Pre: The doubly linked list may be empty or contain nodes
+// Precondition: The doubly linked list may be empty or contain nodes
-   Post: Returns the first node that matches the specified value or callback, or null if not found
+// Postcondition: Returns the first node that matches the specified value or callback, or null if not found

+FUNCTION Find(value = undefined, callback = undefined)
-   // Check if the list is empty
+    // If the list is empty, return null
     IF this.head IS null THEN
-       RETURN null // List is empty
+        RETURN null
     END IF

-   // Initialize currentNode to the head of the list currentNode ← this.head
+    // Start from the head of the list currentNode ← this.head

-   // Traverse the linked list
+    // Traverse the list
     WHILE currentNode IS NOT null DO
-       // Check if both value and callback are provided IF callback IS NOT undefined AND value IS NOT undefined THEN
+        // If both value and callback are provided
-           // Check if the current node's value matches and the callback returns true IF this.compare.equal(currentNode.value, value) AND callback(currentNode.value) THEN
+        IF callback IS NOT null AND value IS NOT undefined THEN IF this.compare.equal(currentNode.value, value) AND callback(currentNode.value) THEN
                 RETURN currentNode  // Return if both conditions are met END IF
-       END IF

-       // Check if only callback is provided
+        // If only callback is provided
-       IF callback IS NOT undefined AND callback(currentNode.value) THEN RETURN currentNode // Return if callback returns true END IF
+        ELSE IF callback IS NOT null AND callback(currentNode.value) THEN RETURN currentNode  // Return if callback condition is met

-       // Check if only value is provided
+        // If only value is provided
-       IF value IS NOT undefined AND this.compare.equal(currentNode.value, value) THEN RETURN currentNode // Return if value matches END IF
+        ELSE IF value IS NOT undefined AND this.compare.equal(currentNode.value, value) THEN RETURN currentNode  // Return if value matches END IF

-       currentNode ← currentNode.next // Move to the next node
+        // Move to the next node
+        currentNode ← currentNode.next
     END WHILE

-   RETURN null // No matching node found end find
+    // No matching node found
+    RETURN null
+END FUNCTION
 ```

 #### 12. ToArray